llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 * It is an error if an argument to `num_gangs`, `num_workers`, or `vector_length` is not a positive integer expression.
-If the argument to `vector_length` is not also a constant expression, Clacc discards it and reports a warning diagnostic.
+If the argument to `vector_length` is not also a constant expression, Clacc does not use it and reports a warning diagnostic.
 See `README-OpenACC-status.md` for rationale.

 ### Loop Control Variables ###